Yes, teachers were once children! And YES!, that was me when I was 4 years old. And surprise, what was I doing? ART, of course.

-Mrs. Tabitha Eller is a visual art teacher at Minnie Howard, the 9th grade campus for T.C.
-Williams High School in Alexandria, Virginia.
-The 2016-2017 school year is her 7th year in education and she is teaching Art 1.
-She has previously taught several visual art courses ranging from Beginning Art through Advanced Art, AP Studio Art for 2D, 3D and Drawing, Fine Crafts, and served as a Department Chair for the Arts Department and High School Lead Teacher for her previous district.
-This is her 2nd year with ACPS and for the previous four years she taught in Durham, North Carolina at Northern High School and one year at Bailey Middle School in Cornelius, North Carolina.
+Mrs. Tabitha Eller is a visual art teacher at Alexandria City High School in Alexandria, Virginia.
+The 2023-2023 school year is her 13th year as an educator.
+She is currently teaching Art I, III, AP 2D Art & Design, AP 3D Art & Design, and AP Drawing.
+She has previously taught Art II, IV, and Fine Crafts, as well as, served as the Department Chair for the Fine Arts Department and High School Lead Teacher for her previous district.
+This is her 8th year with Alexandria City Public Schools and has previously taught for four years in Durham, North Carolina at Northern High School and one year at Bailey Middle School in Cornelius, North Carolina.

 Mrs. Eller earned her Bachelor of Fine Arts with a concentration in Painting & Drawing and K-12 Teaching Licensure from the University of North Carolina at Asheville in Asheville, NC.

-She currently resides in Alexandria, Virginia with her husband and three sons.
-Outside of teaching visual art in public school, she leads painting parties and creates works of art for commission, as well as her own personal artworks.
+She currently resides in Alexandria, Virginia with her husband, three sons, and three pets.
+Outside of teaching visual art in public school she creates works of art for commission and personal artworks.